guillaumegenthial/tf-estimator-basics/README.md

 # Tensorflow Estimator Basics

-Covers training, predict, export and serving of `tf.estimator` on a dummy example.
+Covers train, predict, export and reload of a `tf.estimator` for inference on a dummy example.

 [Read the blog post](https://guillaumegenthial.github.io/serving-tensorflow-estimator.html)